 Keep in mind that a great deal of stress is involved in any lawsuit.
 Lawsuits involving family members can be even more stressful because of the strain placed on family ties.
 It is often hard enough for victims to even make a police report or file for a restraining order against their abusers.
 Taking the abuser to court may be just as difficult.
 However, once victims realize their position, they are ready to fight back.
 Taking their abuser to court may serve as closure for victims--a way to leave the past behind them and start fresh.

 Litigation can be very expensive.
 However, courts can force the abuser to pay your fees.
 In lawsuits involving money damages, many attorneys work on contingency bases, meaning that the fee you pay them depends on the money amount the court awards you.
 When considering whether to file a domestic violence lawsuit, think about whether your abuser has money available to pay damages.

-You are not alone!
+You're not alone!
 Although prosecutors and victim's advocates can help pursue justice for you through the criminal courts there are many circumstances where punishing your abuser is just not enough.
 An attorney's assistance can help you understand whether you have a claim for monetary damages, which can be helpful in establishing a life independent of an abuser.
 If you have questions about filing a domestic violence lawsuit, you should contact a skilled family law attorney near you today.